Kamlesh-Mahar/Server-side-API-request-using-Axios-/README.md

 # Server-side-API-request-using-Axios-
-- Welcome to the Random Activity Generator!
+# Welcome to the Random Activity Generator!

 This nifty tool utilizes a server-side API request powered by Axios.
 Follow these steps to get started and add a dash of randomness to your day.

-- How to Run the Generator:
+## How to Run the Generator:

-- Download or Fork:
+**Download or Fork:**
--    Begin by downloading the code or forking the repository to your system.
+Begin by downloading the code or forking the repository to your system.

-- Install Dependencies:
+**Install Dependencies:**
--    Before we dive in, make sure you have these dependencies installed:
+Before we dive in, make sure you have these dependencies installed:

-  axios
+- axios
-  body-parser
+- body-parser
-  ejs
+- ejs
-  express
+- express

 You have two options here:
 - Install them manually.
 - Save time!
-Open your terminal, navigate to the folder location, and type npm i to have all dependencies automatically installed.
+Open your terminal, navigate to the folder location, and type `npm i` to have all dependencies automatically installed.

--  Run the Application:
+**Run the Application:**
 Now, the fun part!
-Fire up the generator by typing nodemon index.js in your console.
+Fire up the generator by typing `nodemon index.js` in your console.

--  Launch in Your Browser:
+**Launch in Your Browser:**

-- Open your favorite browser and enter localhost:3000.
+Open your favorite browser and enter `localhost:3000`.
 Voilà!
 You're now ready to explore an exciting array of random activities.

 ![activity_generator](/preview.png)